 How does cryopreservation work?

-In cryopreservation, very low temperatures are used to preserve the living cells that make up eggs, embryos, and sperm.
-Your cells will be mixed with a special “anti-freeze” solution, cooled, and stored in liquid nitrogen.
-When they are ready to be used, the cells will be warmed.
+In cryopreservation, very low temperatures are used to preserve eggs, embryos, and sperm.
+Your gametes and/or embryos will be mixed with a special “anti-freeze” solution, cooled, and stored in liquid nitrogen.
+When they are ready to be used, the gametes or embryos will be thawed.

-The cryopreservation process used to freeze eggs, embryos, and sperm is usually one of the following.
+The cryopreservation process used to freeze eggs, sperm, and embryos is usually one of the following.

-In vitrification, or flash freezing, the temperature around cells drops rapidly.
-This solidifies cells into a glass-like state and avoids the risk of ice crystals forming, protecting them from damage.
+In vitrification, or flash freezing, the temperature of the eggs, sperm, or embryos is lowered very rapidly to an extremely low degree.
+This solidifies the sample into a glass-like state and avoids the risk of ice crystals forming.

 Different labs may use different methods for freezing eggs, embryos, and sperm.
 Before choosing a facility, ask about their cryopreservation technology, processes, and success rates.
 This customizable tool can help organize your thoughts and guide your discussion.